tanchak123/SOLID-hm-1/README.md

 + So, any time when we create Machine or Car or Bus our counter will increase.
 + It means that before we launch Car or Bus constructor, we launch the constructor of class "Machine"
 + RESULT:
-    *     Any object we should create like this:
+    *     Pricniple says that we should create objects like this:
           Machine machine = new Bus();
+          Bus bus = (Bus) machine;
+          or
           BusService busService = new BusServiceImpl();
++ I think you see a disadvantage of this principle.
+U should to cast extends objects :(
 + Advantage: For future changes it's enough create new implementation of interface and remove last part of expression.
           It gives us re-usability, reduced coupling, and easier maintenance of our code.

 ## 4. Interface Segregation principle:
-   - Let's create interface with all methods form MachineService and CarService(package = "badpractice')
+   - Let's create interface with all methods form MachineService and CarService(package = "main.badpractice')
    - RESULT:
    *     We see that we need realize ALL methods, even if we don't need it.